ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 -----------------------

-Throughout this document, what we call a `reactor` is in fact a zero-dimensional model, representing the simplest form of a chemically reacting system.
+Throughout this document, what we call a `reactor` is in fact a zero-dimensional model, the simplest representation of a chemically reacting system.
 Depending upon the choice of state variables driving the system, several different types of reactor can be considered; and the "correct" choice is case dependent.
 In general, the state variables for a reactor model are